craftcms/apple-news/README.md

 - **Post to Apple News** – Queues the article to be posted to Apple News.
 - **Copy share URL** – Displays a prompt that allows the user to copy the article’s share URL.
 If the URL is accessed on an iOS device, it will launch the News app and bring you to the article.
 - **Download for News Preview** – Downloads the entry’s article.json (and other files), which can be loaded into the [News Preview](https://developer.apple.com/news-preview/) app, to see exactly how your article will look on various iOS devices once published.

-Note that clicking the “Post to Apple News” action is not necessary to publish an article to Apple News.
-Each time an entry is saved, the plugin will determine if it should push the article to Apple News, depending on the Channel classes’ `matchEntry()` and `canPublish()` responses.

 ## Caveats